RECORDING VINTAGE DRUMS

 We needed to record an old jazz classic, You Made Me Love You, for the soundtrack to a short film.
 The piece will have live recorded drums, bass and trumpet as well as a synth string part.
 The feel is lazy and laid-back, and the sound of the drum kit needs to suit the music and the era.
 For this reason we've chosen the RCA77DX as the mono drum overhead microphone, to impart a vintage character to the sound.

-Affectionately known as Kermit, this is one of our most cherished kits at the studio.
-It has an incredible tone and is in superb, original condition.
+Affectionately known as Kermit, it has an incredible tone and is in superb, original condition.

 The classic “pill-shaped” microphone introduced in 1954 and seen in so many studio photos from the 50's.
 A ribbon microphone, it has a somewhat dark, rich tone.
 The frequency response changes as the microphone is tilted and the ribbon 'sags' slightly!
 It definitely has a lot of character.
 Long out of production, it was last seen in an RCA product catalogue in 1967.